Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

   * Note that red, green, and blue video are each represented as 1-bit (on-off) quantities.
   * This is sufficient resolution for our application.

-* The **_ball_** module will be used to generate the red, green, and blue video that will paint the ball on to the VGA display at its current position.
+* The **_game_** module will be used to generate the red, green, and blue video that will paint the ball on to the VGA display at its current position.
   * This module maintains signals ball_x and ball_y that represent the current position of the ball on the screen.
   * These are initialized to (400, 300) to start the ball in the center of the screen.
   * The module also maintains a signal ball_y_motion that represents the number of pixels that the ball should move in one frame period.